Do you know that Agra existed even before the Mahabharata period?

 The magnificent and grand gate at the entrance of Akbar’s mausoleum in Sikandra will mesmerize you.
 This architecture was the most beautiful thing we’ve seen in Agra.

 Akbar was known for his respect towards every religion and skilled and strategic rulership.
-When he was alive, he chose his burial place to be at Sikandra.
-The area was known as Bihistabad once upon a time, but after Alexander Lodi’s invasion in Agra, this place became Sikandra.
+When he was alive, he chose his burial place at Sikandra.
+The area was known as Bihistabad once, but after Alexander Lodi’s invasion in Agra, this place became Sikandra.

 After Akbar died, his son Jahangir completed his mausoleum into what you see today.

 When you reach here, take a pause, sit for some time and embrace the natural as well as human-made beauty.
 It’s not very often you’ll find such a beautiful amalgamation of architecture and natural beauty.
-It’s this unique thing that makes Sikandra one of the best places to visit in Agra.
+This unique thing makes Sikandra one of the best places to visit in Agra.

 Akbar had everything but a son.
 He longed for years to have a son but never birthed one unless he met Salim Chisti, a Sufi saint from a small village named Sikri.
-With his blessings, Akbar had a son and relieved himself from prolonged, groaning pain.
+Akbar had a son and relieved himself from prolonged, groaning pain with his blessings.

-In joy and gratitude, he converted the Sikri village into a town filled with marvelous architecture.
+He converted the Sikri village into a town filled with marvelous architecture in joy and gratitude.
 Today, UNESCO recognizes Fatehpur Sikri as a World Heritage site, and therefore it is one of the best places to visit around Agra if you’re a heritage lover.

-The world’s highest gateway, Buland Darwaza, perches high, touching the blue sky, and sits proudly as the entrance gate of Salim Chisti’s tomb.
+The world’s highest gateway, Buland Darwaza, perches high, touching the blue sky, and sits proudly as Salim Chisti’s tomb entrance gate.
 The grandeur imposed on you once you stand in front of the Buland Darwaza is genuinely bewildering.

 Come here and explore this whole town.
 Fatehpur is ~36 km from Agra, and it’d take more than half of your day to explore every monument inside.
 Jodha Bai’s Palace, Panch Mahal, Turkish House, Anoop Kund are some of the exciting buildings you’ll see inside.